Postgraduate Course: Introduction to Service Design (fusion on-site) (EFIE11100)

 - Critically evaluate the strengths and weaknesses of various service design methods.

-- Demonstrate the ability to extend existing service design methods to address emerging contemporary social, economic and data-driven challenges.
+- Demonstrate the ability to select, apply and tailor existing service design methods to address emerging contemporary social, economic and data-driven challenges.

 |Indicative Reading List:|